ansible/ansible/docs/docsite/rst/plugins/callback.rst

   stdout_callback = mycallback

-This only affects :doc:`../ansible-playbook` by default.
+This only affects :ref:`ansible-playbook` by default.

 Managing AdHoc
 ``````````````

-The :doc:`ansible <../ansible>` AdHoc command specifically uses a different callback plugin for stdout,
+The :ref:`ansible` ad hoc command specifically uses a different callback plugin for stdout,
-so there is an extra setting in :doc:`ansible.cfg <../config>` you need to add to use the stdout callback defined above:
+so there is an extra setting in :ref:`ansible_configuration_settings` you need to add to use the stdout callback defined above:

 .. code-block:: ini